Data security

 The data the NCMD analyses is collected from child death overview panels, groups of professionals who are responsible for carrying out the child death review process on behalf of the child death review partners.
 This is a statutory process and provision is made within the Children Act 2004 for the collection and processing of this data without consent.

-More specifically, the NCMD collects data on all children born in England who die before their 18th birthday.
-We do not hold data relating to stillbirths or legal terminations of pregnancy.
+More specifically, the NCMD collects data on all children in England who die before their 18th birthday.
+We do not hold data relating to stillbirths unless they are unattended by a healthcare professional and occur outside of hospital, or legal terminations of pregnancy.

 The NCMD’s national data collection started on 1st April 2019, and includes information about children who have died since 1st April 2019 as well as information about some children who died prior to 1st April 2019 where the review of their death was still ongoing on that date.